Find Cheap Auto Insurance Quotes in Your Area

 If you have multiple vehicles insured on the same policy, you can pay more and opt to stack the uninsured or underinsured coverage.
 Since each vehicle has its own coverage limit, those limits can be stacked.
 This is sometimes called horizontal stacking.

 Say you own two cars, both insured on the same auto policy.
 You’ve insured both with $15,000 of underinsured motorist coverage.
-If you pay to stack the policies, you can drive with $30,000 in potential coverage.
+If you pay to stack the policies, you'll have $30,000 in potential coverage.